bfl3tch/enigma/README.md

 - The best way to get started is to navigate into the `enigma` directory, open the `message.txt` file, and type out a message that you want encrypted.
 Save the file.

-- Next, still in your `enigma` directory, in your terminal, navigate into the `enigma` directory and run the following command in terminal to encrypt a message:  `ruby ./lib/encrypt.rb message.txt encrypted.txt`.
+- Next, still in your `enigma` directory within terminal, run the following command to encrypt a message:  `ruby ./lib/encrypt.rb message.txt encrypted.txt`.
 This generates an encrypted message along with a random key to access it, along with today's date.

 - You may specify a pre-determined key and date value if you wish, with the `Key` being a `5 digit number` and the `Date` in `DDMMYY` format.
 - The command would be  `ruby ./lib/encrypt.rb message.txt encrypted.txt 55555 290492` with 55555 being the key and 290492 representing the date (April 29, 1992).